-- 1. Summary of Information - Prepare detailed summary of all the data and other information used to arrive at the valuation results including: - accounting (e.g. financial statements) and other internal financial information/reports; - o retakaful arrangements; - o underwriting and claims management; - o other recoveries (e.g. subrogation); - o summary of claims data provided; - expenses incurred in the shareholders' fund in administering the takaful fund; and - o sources used to set financial assumptions (e.g. discount and inflation rates). - Information sought will include both quantitative (e.g. electronic claims data and financial statements) and qualitative information (e.g. information obtained from discussions with management, finance department, underwriting and claim management). - 2.
-Workings on Valuation Method - The workings of each valuation methodology and summary of the valuation results should be sufficiently transparent to enable another actuary to review the adopted methodology. - For example, where a chain ladder approach is applied to incurred claims, the appendix should include for each group of risk or business lines:
+- 1. Summary of Information - Prepare detailed summary of all the data and other information used to arrive at the valuation results including: - accounting (e.g. financial statements) and other internal financial information/reports; - retakaful arrangements; - underwriting and claims management; - other recoveries (e.g. subrogation); - summary of claims data provided; - expenses incurred in the shareholders' fund in administering the takaful fund; and - sources used to set financial assumptions (e.g. discount and inflation rates). - Information sought will include both quantitative (e.g. electronic claims data and financial statements) and qualitative information (e.g. information obtained from discussions with management, finance department, underwriting and claim management).

+2. Workings on Valuation Method

+- The workings of each valuation methodology and summary of the valuation results should be sufficiently transparent to enable another Appointed Actuary to review the adopted methodology.

+- For example, where a chain ladder approach is applied to incurred claims, the appendix should include for each group of risk or business lines:

-- o triangle of paid claims;
+- triangle of paid claims;

-- o triangle of case estimates;
+- triangle of case estimates;

-- o triangle of incurred claims;
+- triangle of incurred claims;

-- o chain ladder factors and selected factors for projection;
+- chain ladder factors and selected factors for projection;

-- o projection of ultimate incurred claims;
+- projection of ultimate incurred claims;

-- o projected loss ratios; and
+- projected loss ratios; and

 - assessment of outstanding claim liability allowing for inflation and discounting if appropriate.